 'Hail, Mary, full of grace.
 The Lord is with you.'
 'The Holy Spirit will come upon you, and the power of the Most High will cover you in his shade ('draw you into his glory-cloud'); therefore the child will be holy.
-He will be called Son of God'(Luke 1:35).
+He will be called Son of God' (Luke 1:35).
 It is the embrace of God that made the conceiving of Jesus possible.
-It was her being drawn so intimately into God's embrace that accounts for the conceiving of Jesus.
+It was her being drawn so intimately into God's embrace that accounts for the conceiving Jesus.
 God, the source of all life, is, in a special way, Jesus' Father.
 Mary's response is perfect: 'I am the handmaid of the Lord.
-Let it be done to me as you have said'(Luke 1:38).
+Let it be done to me as you have said' (Luke 1:38).
 God is asking of her only one thing: to say Yes to God's love - which she does with all her heart.
 God is saying to her: 'I want to love you'.
 She replies: 'Love me' - and the fruit of that mysterious embrace is Jesus.

-'By her complete adherence to the Father's will, to his Son's redemptive work, and to every prompting of the Holy Spirit, the Virgin Mary is the Church's model of faith and charity.'
+In this as in every aspect of her life, Mary is offered to us as a model. n.
+967 'By her complete adherence to the Father's will, to his Son's redemptive work, and to every prompting of the Holy Spirit, the Virgin Mary is the Church's model of faith and charity.'
+Mary is the model for all who conceive.